 For further information regarding this and past annual meetings of the network, please consult ANED's website.

-European network of academic experts in the field of disability (2007 - onwards)
+European network of academic experts in the field of disability (2007 - 2019)

 In partnership with the Centre for Disability Studies – University of Leeds

-European Union Member States, FYR Macedonia, Iceland, Liechtenstein, Montenegro, Norway, Serbia and Turkey
+European Union Member States, FYR Macedonia, Iceland, Liechtenstein, Montenegro, Norway, Serbia, Turkey and United Kingdom